fasttime/JScrewIt/Features.md

 A remarkable trait for this feature is the lack of characters in the beginning of the string before "function".
 ### `NO_SAFARI_ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) evaluates to "\[object Array Iterator\]".
-Available in Firefox, Chrome 38, Opera 25, Node.js 0.12 and later versions.
+Available in Firefox, Chrome, Opera, and in Node.js 0.12 and later versions.
 ### `NO_SAFARI_LF`
 A string representation of dynamically generated functions typical for most browsers with the notable exception of Safari.
 More specifically, in this representation, the character at index 22 is a line feed \("\\n"\).